 Everyone has a voice and a story to tell.
 What makes a story unique is the point of view from which it’s said.
-Minority authors have a very unique point of view.
+Minority authors have very unique points of view.
 For a minority, you are underrepresented, often misunderstood, misrepresented, and may struggle with your identity and your place in society.

 Author: By Ta-Nehisi Coates

 Sometimes history and its scars don’t entirely go away.
 The remnants have implications that can affect future generations.

 A quote from the book:

 “This is your country, this is your world, this is your body, and you must find some way to live within the all of it.”